spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/processing-uploads-on-the-server.md

 - `uuid`: the UUID of a `Media` model.
 For newly uploaded files that have not been associated to a model yet, the `Media` model will be associated with a `TemporaryUpload` model
 - `order`: the order in which this item should be stored in a media collection.

-## Validating responses
+## Validating requests

-Even though the upload components do some validation of their own, we highly recommend always validating responses on the server as well.
+Even though the upload components do some validation of their own, we highly recommend always validating requests on the server as well.

 You should handle validation in a form request.
 On the form request you should use the `Spatie\MediaLibraryPro\Rules\Concerns\ValidatesMedia` trait.
 This will give you access to the `validateSingleMedia` and `validateMultipleMedia` methods.